linsalrob/PhageHosts/README.md

 PhageHosts
 ==========

 The code used for identification of the hosts of different phages.
-This is the complete code base used in Edwards, McNair, Wellington-Oguri, and Dutilh, manuscript in preparation.
+This is the complete code base used in *Edwards, McNair, Wellington-Oguri, and Dutilh, manuscript in preparation*.

 Almost all of the code is written in python and should work with version 2.7.
 Some parts of the code require matplotlib, numpy, and/or scipy.
 Some parts of the code were written in Perl 5.
 The code was written on CentOS 6 machines.
 Parts of the code include reference to running things on our cluster where we use SGE as the job scheduler.
 You can run those parts without the cluster, but it will probably be slower!